austinyen56/League-of-Legends-Multiple-Account-Auto-Login-Tool/README.md

 7. Optional: For those who have slower client boot times, change ```WScript.Sleep 10``` to a different value Ex: WScript.Sleep 1000
 (Number in milliseconds)

-After running the vbs file, you should be able to select which account you want to log into *PLEASE Don't switch to other programs before auto logging in!
-It also doesnt account for updates (the ones where update isnt prompted in client) so if the client is updating, wait for it to finish updating before logging in!
+After running the vbs file, you should be able to select which account you want to log into. \
+* *PLEASE Don't switch to other programs before auto logging in!
+It also doesnt account for updates (the ones where update isnt prompted in client) so if the client is updating, wait for it to finish updating before logging in!*